jyoungblood/smoke.js/readme.md

 --------
 IE support, loading on demand, and other cool improvements facilitated by these dudes:

--Hugo Diaz
+- Hugo Diaz
--Michal Zielenkiewicz
+- Michal Zielenkiewicz
--Leon Fedotov
+- Leon Fedotov
--Lautaro Orazi
+- Lautaro Orazi